 The Committee requested an audit of One CAM governance and decision-making.
-The fieldwork for the audit is in progress and is expected to be completed by the end of November.
+The fieldwork has finished, a draft report has been issued however, further debriefs are being arranged with key stakeholders following issue of the draft report.
 The final report will be presented to the next meeting.